Nutanix-APJ/NHTD1/prism_central_deploy/prism_central_deploy.rst

 .. note::

+The deployment will take about 30 mins, you can go to next lab sessions while waiting.
 After Prism Central VM is successfully deployed, open \https://*<PC VM IP>*:9440 (\https://10.42.xx.39:9440) in your browser and log in with the following credentials:

 - **Username** - admin
 - **Password** - default with capital N